MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/delete-volumes.md

 To delete a volume in Windows Admin Center:

-1. In Windows Admin Center, navigate to the left pane, and click **Volumes**.
+1. In Windows Admin Center, navigate to the left pane, and select **Volumes**.
-2. In the Volumes window, switch to the **Inventory** tab, and click **Create volume**.
+2. In the Volumes window, switch to the **Inventory** tab, and select **Create volume**.
 3. Choose the volume that you want to delete.
-4. At the top of the Volumes detail page, click **Delete**.
+4. At the top of the Volumes detail page, select **Delete**.
-5. In the confirmations dialog, select the check box to confirm that you want to delete the volume, and click **Delete**.
+5. In the confirmations dialog, select the check box to confirm that you want to delete the volume, and select **Delete**.

 ![](media/creating-volumes/video.png)**[Watch a quick video on how to delete a volume](https://youtu.be/DbjF8r2F6Jo)**